sfnash/pagerduty-alexa-skill/README.md

-APP_ID       - This is your personal skill id from developer.amazon.com ACCESS_TOKEN - Your personal PagerDuty API key DEFAULT_NAME - 'Joe Bloggs'; - Your name (this should match exactly what you've defined in your intent schama)
+APP_ID       - This is your personal skill id from developer.amazon.com ACCESS_TOKEN - Your personal PagerDuty API key DEFAULT_NAME - Your name (this should match exactly what you've defined in your USER_KEYWORD customer slot type)

 ### Gruntfile.js